What Is the Difference Between UX and UI Design?

 Frequently Asked Questions

-UX comes first because it defines how the product works.
-UI builds on that and makes it usable and engaging.
+UX comes first because it defines how the product works, how users move through it, and how tasks are completed.
+UI builds on that foundation and makes the experience clear, usable, and visually engaging.
+Without UX, UI has nothing structured to support.

+Yes.
 Even simple websites benefit from basic UX thinking.
-Clear structure and flow improve usability regardless of project size.
+Clear structure, logical navigation, and defined user flow improve usability regardless of project size.
+Without this, even a visually strong site can feel confusing or difficult to use.

 Structure First, Design Second